Forhago/brianye.github.io/bridevue.md

 # My Contributions and Experience

 After interning with them full-time over the summer of 2016, I continued working for them as a part-timer throughout my senior year, and is currently working there right now.
 Although at first, I had absolutely no experience in anything that they did, including the utilization of the Unity Game Engine, or REST APIs, I was flexible enough to learn quickly.
-Now, I am currently the head programmer after the former one left, and I can confidently say that I understand the project enough to lead it.
+Now, I am currently the main programmer after the former one left, and I can confidently say that I understand the project enough to lead it.

 Working at a startup has taught me multiple things.
 Since the team is extremely small, I had to learn how to cooperate with others, even if it is with just one other programmer.
-Everything happens quickly, and I must improvise and make decisions on the fly.
+Everything also happens and changes quickly, and I must improvise and make decisions on the fly.
 I also had to take charge of many projects, and think creatively and quickly in order to solve complex issues.
 Many of the times there was noone I could ask for help besides myself, which further challenged me to put in more effort.

 Throughout my job here, I've been shaped into the programmer I am now.
 I'd argue that I've learned more here at a startup than anywhere else I could have worked, and I will take my experience into any future challenges I will face.